linorobot/linorobot2_hardware/README.md

 - **PWM_BITS** - Number of bits in generating the PWM signal.
 You can leave this value as is unless you have very special use case.

 and the microcontroller pins connected to the motors and encoders.
-Remember to only modify the correct constants under the motor controller macro that you're using ie. USE_GENERIC_2_IN_MOTOR_DRIVER.
+Remember to only modify the correct constants under the motor controller macro that you're using ie. #ifdef USE_GENERIC_2_IN_MOTOR_DRIVER.

 Robot Orientation: